 In West Bank settlements, almost every stage of the approval by the Civil Administration Planning Council must be approved by the Minister of Defense.
 There is no need for any Ministerial approval for plans in Israel or in East Jerusalem.

 1) Approval at the local municipality committee – this stage is significant only in Israel and East Jerusalem.
 After this approval the plan is sent to the Regional Committee for Planning and Construction of the Ministry of Interior in Israel and in East Jerusalem or, in West Bank settlements, to the Settlement Subcommittee of the Higher Council for Planning in the Civil Administration.
+The local committee has only authority to recommend to the Higher Council for Planning but not to approve a plan.

 2) Approval for “depositing” – the decision of the Regional Committee (in East Jerusalem) or of the Higher Council for Planning of the Civil Administration (in West Bank Settlements) to allow the publication of the plan for public objections.
 Takes few months until the plan is ready to be published – usually the committee will ask to make some changes before the publication.
 The Minister of Defense must approve that the plan will be discussed by the Higher Council for Planning of the Civil Administration.